 Historically this hasn’t been a good value at all.
 I value World of Hyatt points at 1.5 cents each, and the best value proposition was being able to redeem 120,000 World of Hyatt points for a $1,000 credit.
 That’s like getting just ~0.83 cents per Hyatt point.

-Being able to redeem Hyatt points towards on-property expenses right around where I value them is a great new opportunity.
+Being able to redeem Hyatt points towards on-property expenses right around where I value them is a solid opportunity.

 Redeem points at an efficient rate for on-property benefits